How to Make a Women’s History Slideshow in After Effects

 What to Include in Your IWD Video?

-There are lots of great reasons to create a Women’s History Month slideshow, but here are a few ideas to you:
+There are lots of great reasons to create a Women’s History Month slideshow, but here are a few ideas to inspire you:

 • A historical timeline to help raise awareness of the struggle for women’s rights and equality

-• A celebration of famous women in history
+• A of famous women in history

 • A celebration of awesome women you know who are rocking it today